 Canada is one of the major flaxseed and linseed oil producers worldwide, followed by other countries including Kazakhstan, China, Russia, the United States and India.

 Flaxseeds are high in mucilage, a type of polysaccharide and form of soluble dietary fiber.

 This mucilage content becomes particularly evident when the seeds are soaked in water or any kind of liquid.
-They essential thicken into a goopy gelatinous substance after only a few minutes, swelling between about 6-8 times their original size.
+They essentially thicken into a goopy gelatinous substance after only a few minutes, swelling about 6-8 times their original size.